Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 the workspace with the item attached.
 The project name is qualified by  @, followed by the parent folder in the database.

- If you edit the item you will see the asterix that it has been changed - as for file based items.
+ If you edit the item you will see the asterisk that it has been changed - as for file based items.
 If you save the project, the item will be changed in the database.